paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

 For this tutorial, we will use the data from Google Open Buildings.
 You can view it at [Indian Open Maps viewer](https://indianopenmaps.com/viewer#source=/google-buildings/&map=7.71/28.345/94.558&terrain=false&base=Google+Hybrid).

+I will show three different methods to carry out merging and clipping - one using only R (most efficient), another using R and QGIS (moderately efficient) and the last one, only using QGIS (the leaste efficient).

-**Step 1:** Download the tiles that cover your area of interest from [here](https://sites.research.google/gr/open-buildings/#open-buildings-download ).
+**Step 1:** Download all the tiles that cover your area of interest from [here](https://sites.research.google/gr/open-buildings/#open-buildings-download ).
 These are quite large tiles.
 So, we need to clip them.

 **Step 2:** Unzip the files which will have a file name like *375_buildings.csv.gz*.
 The file size can be very large for some area (like 9 GB) or a very small (a few MB).
 The folder will contain a csv file.